canincarlos/LastCatStanding/Last Cat Standing/README.md

 [Four Actions](https://github.com/cultureclap/LastCatStanding/blob/main/Last%20Cat%20Standing/src/stores/counter.js) are used.

-chosen() is the EventHandler, while in an effort to optimize code, roundChange() and setImage() are utilized to prevent repeating code.
+chosen() is the EventHandler, while in an effort to optimize code, roundChange() and setImage() are utilized for DRY code.

-Though first an async function is called to get the data from the API.

 ![Main Page](./RoundPage.png "Main Page")